So far in 2019, the internal revenue service (IRS) issued $142 billion worth in tax refunds.

 Contact Us If You’re a Victim of Tax Scams

 Tax scams such as IRS mail scams are becoming more common.
+Despite these scams being known to the IRS and the public, the IRS says these scams targeting taxpayers are unlikely to go away.
+Many only intensify and many now occur year-round – not just at tax season.
 Always find a reputable tax preparer and never send money or give out your sensitive information unless you confirm with the IRS that they’re contacting you.

 Do you believe you were a victim and now your identity is compromised?
 Don’t worry — all hope is not lost.
 Take a look at our tax fraud investigation services to receive the help you need.